HB42 CoverLay Review – Floor Protector

 FAQs

-What do Decorators use to protect the floor?
+What do decorators use to protect the floor?

 What is the best way to protect the floor whilst painting?